Apothor/Codecademy/Code Challenges/03. Anagram Detector/README.md

 Make sure that your answer has no more than O(n + m) [time complexity](https://en.wikipedia.org/wiki/Time_complexity), where n is the length of the first string and m of the second.
 Make your submission as efficient as possible!
 You can presume that the hypothetical interviewer in this case is looking for the most direct approach that does not involve len(n)! permutations.

 Learn more about Big O notation and time complexity [here](https://stackoverflow.com/questions/487258/what-is-a-plain-english-explanation-of-big-o-notation) and [here](https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation).
-There’s also an old (and thus unsupported) Codecademy course on Big O [here](https://www.codecademy.com/catalog), if you prefer.
+There’s also an old (and thus unsupported) [Codecademy course on Big O](https://www.codecademy.com/catalog), if you prefer.